toupiefolle/mad-spinning-top/_notes/about.md

 number of resources such as a [Chronology]({% link _notes/chronology.md %}), an [Index of Names]({% link _pages/people.md %}) and of
 Concepts as they relate to R13 and a number of 'dossiers' on salient features of and around the work of the Genealogy group of CERFI.
-As part of the project we will also engage in a dialogue series with researchers whose work intersects with this research and a translation worlshops.
+As part of the project we will also engage in a series of dialogues with researchers whose work intersects with this research.

 The project's researchers are [[Susana Caló|Dr Susana Caló]] and [[Patrick ffrench|Professor Patrick ffrench]] who started working